Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 * Try to decrease entropy beta to 0.01 -> dynamic is almost the same
 * Try to increase LR to 5e-5 (5x),
-* Try to increase entropy beta to 1.0
+* Try to increase entropy beta to 1.0 - do not converge
+* Played with game parameters a bit